 Someone once asked me, “Do you believe that God has a spouse for each person?”
 My response was a resounding NO. Absolutely not!
 Yet there are many Christians who believe that God has a spouse for each person.
 Romance novels and songs like “I wonder what God was thinking when He created you” all contribute to this notion.
 Personally I am disinclined to accept this view primarily because there is not a shred of evidence for it from scripture.
 In fact, there is much evidence from scripture for the opposing view, that we must go out and find ourselves a spouse.

 Adam was the only person who ever just woke up and saw the perfect woman next to him.
 God has not done that for anyone else.
 The bible uses language like “Abraham took a wife”, “Judah took a wife”.
 See Gen 25:1; 38:2.
-There is no record in the bible, New or Old Testament, of anyone sitting on their butt expecting God to send that perfect person in their life.
+There is no record in the bible, New or Old Testament, of anyone sitting on their butt expecting God to send that perfect person into their life.
 The precedent that the bible sets is that of men going out and finding their wives.

 There are only two examples of God telling people whom to marry – Hosea and Joseph.
 God told Hosea to marry Gomer, and Joseph to marry Mary.
 The first was because He wanted to get a point across to Israel, the second to facilitate his plan of redemption.
 And note that Joseph was already betrothed to Mary, so they had actually already met and fallen in love, before God spoke to him.
-These are exceptional cases, not the norm.
+These are exceptions, not the norm.
 This is NOT how God normally works concerning marriage.

 God does not have an ordained spouse for everyone

-Fourthly, Paul seems to teach that whether someone marries is a matter of circumstance rather than design.
+Paul seems to teach that whether someone marries is a matter of circumstance rather than design.
 In 1 Cor.
 7:25-38, he discourages young people from marrying because of the “present distress”.
 In 1 Tim.
 5:14, on the other hand, he encourages the young widows to remarry, again because of individual circumstances.
 Never in his discussion, was there any hint that God may have a fore-ordained plan concerning marriage and we need to get in tune with it.

 God has given us the choice